-An MPD catalog may be extended to accommodate new or additional metadata, artifact classifiers, or validity constraints that are not already defined in Appendix A, MPD Catalog XML Schema Document, below.
+An IEPD catalog may be extended to accommodate new or additional metadata, artifact classifiers, or validity constraints that are not already defined in Appendix A, IEPD Catalog XML Schema Document, below.

-To extend the MPD catalog, an MPD author must provide both an XML catalog extension document (XML) and one or more MPD extension schema documents (XSD).
-The XML catalog extension identifies that one or more MPD catalog extensions are present, and resolves their namespaces to local URIs.
-The MPD catalog extension is a schema that defines and declares the new data components for metadata, classifiers, and/or constraints.
-Both general [NIEM Conformance 3.0] and specific [NIEM Naming and Design Rules 3.0] conformance rules apply to these components.
-The XML catalog extension document must reside in the MPD root directory.
-The MPD extension schema documents may bear any file name and reside anywhere in the MPD.
+To extend the IEPD catalog, an IEPD author must provide both an XML catalog extension document (XML) and one or more IEPD extension schema documents (XSD).
+The XML catalog extension identifies that one or more IEPD catalog extensions are present, and resolves their namespaces to local URIs.
+The IEPD catalog extension is a schema that defines and declares the new data components for metadata, classifiers, and/or constraints.
+Both general [NIEM Conformance 4.0] and specific [NIEM Naming and Design Rules 4.0] conformance rules apply to these components.
+The XML catalog extension document must reside in the IEPD root directory.
+The IEPD extension schema documents may bear any file name and reside anywhere in the IEPD.
 This is because the XML catalog is expected to resolve all local URIs.
-MPD processing tools are expected to look for and recognize the XML catalog (that identifies MPD catalog extensions exist) by its file name.
+IEPD processing tools are expected to look for and recognize the XML catalog (that identifies IEPD catalog extensions exist) by its file name.

-The following rules specify the requirements for an MPD catalog extension XML catalog document:
+The following rules specify the requirements for an IEPD catalog extension XML catalog document:

 Rule 5-3.
-MPD Catalog Extension XML Catalog Document in Root Directory
+IEPD Catalog Extension XML Catalog Document in Root Directory

-[Rule 5-3] (MPD-catalog) (Constraint)
+[Rule 5-3] (IEPD-catalog) (Constraint)

-An MPD catalog extension XML catalog document MUST reside in the same relative directory as the mpd-catalog.xml artifact (normally in the MPD root directory)
+An IEPD catalog extension XML catalog document MUST reside in the same relative directory as the iepd-catalog.xml artifact (normally in the IEPD root directory)

 Rule 5-4.
-MPD Catalog Extension XML Catalog Document Name Is mpd-catalog-extension-xml-catalog.xml
+IEPD Catalog Extension XML Catalog Document Name Is iepd-catalog-extension-xml-catalog.xml

-[Rule 5-4] (MPD-catalog) (Constraint)
+[Rule 5-4] (IEPD-catalog) (Constraint)

-An MPD catalog extension XML catalog document MUST bear the file name (and type) mpd-catalog-extension-xml-catalog.xml.
+An IEPD catalog extension XML catalog document MUST bear the file name (and type) iepd-catalog-extension-xml-catalog.xml.

 Rule 5-5.
-MPD Catalog Extension XML Catalog Document Resolves Namespaces to URIs
+IEPD Catalog Extension XML Catalog Document Resolves Namespaces to URIs

-[Rule 5-5] (MPD-catalog) (Constraint)
+[Rule 5-5] (IEPD-catalog) (Constraint)

-An MPD catalog extension XML catalog document MUST resolve all MPD catalog schema extension document namespaces to the correct corresponding local URIs in the MPD.
+An IEPD catalog extension XML catalog document MUST resolve all IEPD catalog schema extension document namespaces to the correct corresponding local URIs in the IEPD.

-So, when a processor identifies a file named mpd-catalog-extension-xml-catalog.xml in the MPD root directory, it can assume that it contains references to one or more MPD catalog extension schema documents that adhere to the following rules:
+So, when a processor identifies a file named iepd-catalog-extension-xml-catalog.xml in the IEPD root directory, it can assume that it contains references to one or more IEPD catalog extension schema documents that adhere to the following rules:

 Rule 5-6.
-MPD Catalog Extension Schema Document Conforms to NDR Extension Rules
+IEPD Catalog Extension Schema Document Conforms to NDR Extension Rules

-[Rule 5-6] (MPD-catalog) (Constraint)
+[Rule 5-6] (IEPD-catalog) (Constraint)

-An MPD catalog extension schema document MUST conform to the [NIEM Naming and Design Rules 3.0] extension schema conformance target rules.
+An IEPD catalog extension schema document MUST conform to the [NIEM Naming and Design Rules 4.0] extension schema conformance target rules.

 Rule 5-7.
-MPD Catalog Schema and Its Extensions Conform to NDR Schema Set Rules
+IEPD Catalog Schema and Its Extensions Conform to NDR Schema Set Rules

-[Rule 5-7] (MPD-catalog) (Constraint)
+[Rule 5-7] (IEPD-catalog) (Constraint)

-Within an MPD, the schema set formed by mpd-catalog-3.0.xsd and all MPD catalog extension schema documents MUST conform to the [NIEM Naming and Design Rules 3.0] schema set conformance target rules.
+Within an IEPD, the schema set formed by iepd-catalog-4.0.xsd and all IEPD catalog extension schema documents MUST conform to the [NIEM Naming and Design Rules 4.0] schema set conformance target rules.

-Whether extending an MPD catalog with new metadata elements, artifact classifier elements, or validity constraint elements, Appendix A, MPD Catalog XML Schema Document, below, provides an abstract element as a substitution group head in each case.
+Whether extending an IEPD catalog with new metadata elements, artifact classifier elements, or validity constraint elements, Appendix A, IEPD Catalog XML Schema Document, below, provides an abstract element as a substitution group head in each case.
 The user simply derives a new type (through extension or restriction), or reuses an existing type, then declares a new element (of that type), and identifies it with the appropriate substitution group.
-Whenever possible, the user should reuse types, elements, and attributes that are already defined/declared within the Appendix A, MPD Catalog XML Schema Document, below.
+Whenever possible, the user should reuse types, elements, and attributes that are already defined/declared within the Appendix A, IEPD Catalog XML Schema Document, below.

-If an MPD catalog schema document extension uses NIEM data components that are not already contained in the NIEM core subset provided with [NIEM MPD Toolkit], then the additional components must be additive.
+If an IEPD catalog schema document extension uses NIEM data components that are not already contained in the NIEM core subset provided with [NIEM MPD Toolkit], then the additional components must be additive.
 In other words: